ygjd/base-image/README.md

 Naturally, you can use this image as a base for building your own Docker image with additional features.
 Simply start your Dockerfile with

 ```
-FROM vastai/vast_base:<TAG>
+FROM vastai/vast-base:<TAG>
 ```

-And install your required software into the `${DATA_DIR}venv/main` venv.
+Then install your required software into the `${DATA_DIR}venv/main` venv.
 All you will need to do next is supply the Supervisor config files and an appropriate wrapper scripts to launch any additional services.
 See the existing launchers for Jupyter and Syncthing for guidance and inspiration.

 ## Dynamic Templates